Choctaw community comes together after deadly shooting at high school football game

-OKLAHOMA CITY, Okla.
-(KFOR) — The Choctaw community gathered to pray for those impacted by Friday Night’s traumatic shooting.
+OKLAHOMA CITY (KFOR) — The Choctaw community gathered to pray for those impacted by Friday Night’s traumatic shooting.

 More than 100 people showed up at Choctaw Road Baptist Church to comfort one another, many were still shaken by what happened.